clojure/tools.reader/README.md

 ========================================

 There are three public namespaces:
-* `clojure.tools.reader.reader-types` offers protocols, implementations and conveniente constructors for some reader types.
+* `clojure.tools.reader.reader-types` offers protocols, implementations and convenient constructors for some reader types.
-* `clojure.tools.reader.edn` offers a feature-complete EDN reader, whose api matches clojure.edn's one, those functions are *safe*.
+* `clojure.tools.reader.edn` offers a feature-complete EDN reader, whose API matches clojure.edn's one, those functions are *safe*.
-* `clojure.tools.reader` offers a feature-complete clojure reader, whose api matches clojure.core's one, those functions are *unsafe* and may allow code exection if not used properly.
+* `clojure.tools.reader` offers a feature-complete clojure reader, whose API matches clojure.core's one, those functions are *unsafe* and may allow code execution if not used properly.
 * `clojure.tools.reader.default-data-readers` offers implementations for the #inst and #uuid tagged literals, copied from the clojure source.

 Refer to docstrings in each namespace for more documentation.